Veterans' Health at Home® Self-Care Guide

 • Satisfaction surveys are given to patients and providers at first receipt of the guide.

 • Surveys regarding satisfaction and cost efficiency are sent to patients at six months post receipt.

-• Martinez has a two hour orientation for new patients.
-Following the general subjects, each veteran is privately asked if they intend to make the VA their #1 provider.
+Martinez has a two hour orientation for new patients.
+Following the general subjects, each Veteran is privately asked if they intend to make the VA their #1 provider.
 Those who say yes are given the book and instructions on how to use it.
 Patients who want medications only are not given a book.
 Patients are instructed to store the book with their telephone directory.
-Telephone triage nurses refer patients to a relevant section of the book.
+Telephone triage nurses refer patients to a relevant sections of the book.
+Read more